leandrojmp/elastic/README.md

 # elastic

-scripts and other files relatd to elasticsearch
+scripts and other files related to elasticsearch